Iranian diplomat convicted of planning attack on opposition | Law-Order

 Assadi was arrested a day later in Germany and transferred to Belgium.
 The court said since Assadi was on vacation at the time of his arrest — and not in Austria, where he was accredited — he was not entitled to immunity.

-A note from Belgium's intelligence and security agency seen by The Associated Press identified him as an officer of Iran's intelligence and security ministry who operated under cover at Iran's embassy in Vienna.
-Belgium's state security officers said he worked for the ministry's so-called Department 312, the directorate for internal security, which is on the European Union's list of organizations regarded as terrorist.
+A note from Belgium's intelligence and security agency seen by The Associated Press identified him as an officer of Iran's intelligence and security ministry who operated undercover at the Iranian Embassy in Austria.
+Belgium's state security officers said he worked for the ministry's so-called Department 312, the directorate for internal security, which is on a European Union list of organizations the EU regards as terrorist groups.

-Prosecutors said he was the “operational commander” of the attack and accused him of recruiting the couple — Amir Saadouni and Nasimeh Naami — years before the attack, to obtain information about the opposition.
+Prosecutors identified Assadi as the alleged “operational commander” of the planned attack and accused him of recruiting the couple — Amir Saadouni and Nasimeh Naami — years earlier.
 Both were of Iranian heritage.

-Saadouni was sentenced to 15 years in jail while Naami was handed a 18-year sentence.
+Saadouni was sentenced to 15 years in prison while Naami received an 18-year prison term.
 According to the investigation, Assadi carried the explosives to Austria on a commercial flight from Iran and later handed the bomb over to the pair during a meeting at a Pizza Hut restaurant in Luxembourg.
 The ruling confirmed that the explosives were made and tested in Iran.

 The fourth defendant, Mehrdad Arefani, was sentenced to 17 years in prison.
-The MEK, once an armed organization with a base in Iraq, is the most structured among exiled Iranian opposition groups, and is detested by Iranian authorities.
-It was removed from EU and U.S. terrorism lists several years ago after denouncing violence and getting western politicians to lobby on its behalf.
-The MEK supports a hard line on Iran and backs US sanctions on the country.

-The organisation's leader, Maryam Rajavi, welcomed the ruling and reasserted her claims that Assadi's plot had been approved by Iranian President Hassan Rouhani and Supreme Leader Ayatollah Ali Khamenei.
+The National Council of Resistance of Iran is a part of the Mujahedeen-e-Khalq, an exiled Iranian opposition group largely based in Albania and Paris.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)